Application 8.2 – Program Budget

 Drafting a Budget – In Three Easy Steps

 The research portion of a budget starts by gathering the resources necessary to put numbers with ideas.
-This typically starts with examining expenses such as personnel (salaries and wages), direct costs (expenditures associated with production or provision of a service such as materials, supplies, equipment, and personnel), and indirect costs (general expenses related to operations such as rent, office supplies, utilities – items not directly tied to the program/project outcomes).
-As discussed in chapter 6, a logic model can be a great place to start because of the visual representation of what it takes to offer a program.
+This typically begins with examining expenses such as personnel (salaries and wages), direct costs (expenditures associated with production or provision of a service such as materials, supplies, equipment, and personnel), and indirect costs (general expenses related to operations such as rent, office supplies, utilities – items not directly tied to the program/project outcomes).
+As discussed in Chapter 6, a logic model can be a great place to start, because of the visual representation of what it takes to offer a program.
 By examining the inputs, outputs, and outcomes, one can get a good sense of the expenses associated with developing a program.

 Assignment: